maxlapides/dovetailer/README.md

 Your compiled emails will be saved in the `build` folder at your project root.
 Then, the BrowserSync server will start and the `build` directory will be automatically opened in a browser window.

 ## BrowserSync

+DEPRECATION NOTICE: I'm going to remove this functionality soon to make this a true Node module.

 BrowserSync will run a server at http://localhost:3000.
 This server points to the `build` directory as its root.
 BrowserSync automatically refreshes your emails in the browser.